-News reports detail that United Food & Commercial Workers (UFCW) union bosses are preparing to call employees out on strike at Albertsons, Vons, Pavilions and Ralphs grocery stores across central and southern California.
+News reports detail that United Food & Commercial Workers (UFCW) union bosses have taken steps towards ordering employees out on strike at Albertsons, Vons, Pavilions, and Ralphs grocery stores across central and southern California.

 The situation raises serious concerns for employees who believe there is much to lose from a union-ordered strike.
-That is why workers confronted with strike demands frequently contact the Foundation to learn how they can avoid fines and other vicious union discipline for continuing to report to work to support themselves and their families.
+That is why workers confronted with strike demands frequently contact the Foundation to learn how they can avoid fines and other union imposed discipline for working during a strike to support themselves and their families.

 The fact is, employees do not have to become or remain members of the UFCW or any other union to get or keep their jobs.
-Despite the often-misleading language in collective bargaining contracts, no employee is actually required to be a member of the union.
-And if an employee is not a member of the union, then union officials have no power to fine or discipline him or her.
-In this way, employees have the right to rebuff union strike demands under federal labor law, but it is important you read the following before you do so.
+Despite the often-misleading language in union negotiated contracts, no employee is actually required to be a formal member of the union.
+Union officials have no power to fine or discipline employees that are not union members.
+Non-member employees have the right to ignore union strike demands under federal labor law, but it is important you read this before you do so.

-1) You have the right to resign your membership in the union.
+1) If you are a union member, you have the right to resign your membership from the union.
 If you don’t support this union, you can send the union a letter resigning your membership.

-2) You have the right to go to work even if the union bosses ordered a strike.
-Union officials can (and often do) fine actual union members who work during a strike.
-So, you should seriously consider resigning BEFORE you return to work during a strike, which is the only way to avoid these union fines and discipline.
-See Union Discipline and Employee Rights.
+2) You have the right to go to work during a strike without suffering union discipline, but ONLY if you are a non-member or resign your union membership first.
+Union officials can (and often do) fine union members who work during a strike.
+Resigning union membership BEFORE you return to work during a strike is the only way to avoid these union fines and discipline.
+For more information, visit: Union Discipline and Employee Rights.

-4) If you wish to eject an unaccountable union hierarchy from your workplace, you have the right to sign a decertification petition to obtain a secret ballot election to do so.
-See Decertification Election.
+4) If you wish to eject an unaccountable union from your workplace, you have the right to sign a decertification petition to obtain a secret ballot election to do so.
+(See Decertification Election.)

-NOTE: If possible, use certified mail, return receipt requested, and save copies of your letters and the return receipt to prove delivery.
+NOTE: If possible, use certified mail, return receipt requested, and save copies of your letters and the return receipts to prove delivery.
 If you hand deliver a resignation and/or dues deduction revocation, make sure that you have a reliable witness to the delivery.
-In our experience, it is not uncommon for angry and dishonest union officials to pretend they did not actually receive resignations and initiate proceedings against non-striking workers anyway.
+In our experience, union officials have ignored union resignations from workers.